TempeHS/2026CT_Web_Feedback/douglas.p/feedback.md

 | contact.html            | Template      | Container, Grid               | extends, block                                 | Contact information page                          |
 | style.css               | Stylesheet    | N/A                           | N/A                                            | Basic styling for navbar and carousel             |
 | main.py                 | Flask App     | N/A                           | Routes, render_template, data structures       | Application logic with 10 routes and dynamic data |

-Douglas.p has created an ambitious science fiction universe website that serves as a comprehensive encyclopedia for an original fictional world.
-The site explores multiple alien species (The Talt), various planets (Earth, Skult, Fartworld, Redworld), humanity's role in this universe, and advanced technology like starships.
-This creative project demonstrates substantial world-building imagination combined with technical web development skills to create an immersive digital experience for science fiction enthusiasts.

 ## HTML Structure and Semantics